How Much Can I Borrow For an Investment Property in Australia?

 Simple questions like “how much can I borrow for an investment property?” are met with long, convoluted answers that often leave you feeling more confused than before you asked them.

 Granted, there’s a lot to unpack with bank lending policy, but that doesn’t mean you shouldn’t be able to find what you’re looking for.

-So if you’re a property investor in pursuit of a mortgage, continue below to learn everything you need to know about how much you can borrow, and how to secure the best deal, in plain, simple English.
+So if you’re a property investor in pursuit of a mortgage, continue below to learn everything you need to know about how much you can borrow, and how to secure the best deal.

 How Much Can I Borrow on an Investment Property in Australia?

 Many banks and other lending institutions in Australia will grant a loan of up to 80% of the property’s purchase price for residential properties and 70% for commercial properties.
 Some banks will lend as much as 95% if the borrower also agrees to pay Lender’s Mortgage Insurance (LMI).